What is HealthCare.gov and how does it work?

 What is HealthCare.gov?

-HealthCare.gov is the health insurance exchange website run by the United States government.
-It is part of the health insurance Marketplace created to help implement the Affordable Care Act (ACA).
+HealthCare.gov is a website run by the United States government.
+It is sometimes called the “healthcare exchange.”

 How does HealthCare.gov work?

 There is an annual Open Enrollment Period.
 During this time, anyone in the U.S. can enroll in a new health insurance plan.
 And you have a number of choices for how to do so online.

 Depending on where you live, you can go to either HealthCare.gov or your state’s healthcare exchange.
 (Some states run their own exchange).
 You can also visit HealthSherpa.
 HealthSherpa is a private site that is the first-ever partner of the federal government that offers a more streamlined way to compare and shop for health insurance online.
 Using any of these platforms will also let you see if you qualify for monetary assistance with your premiums.

 Outside of the annual Open Enrollment Period, HealthCare.gov operates for informational purposes.
 It is also a tool to manage existing plans for those already enrolled.
 You can also use HealthCare.gov to shop for a new health plan during a Special Enrollment Period with a Qualifying Life Event.

 Don’t forget that all year long, you can log-in to HealthCare.gov, HealthSherpa, or your state’s exchange to check the status of your enrollment and pay your monthly premium.
 Remember that all payments you make go straight to your insurance company.
 Payments never go to the healthcare exchange on which you enrolled.
 These sites are also available to you should you need to cancel your health insurance plan.